 As mentioned in our other glossary entries on advertising metrics, measurement can be highly variable at best and outright unreliable at worst, especially for digital video advertising.
 Without established, industry-wide definitions for concepts like “views,” analyzing metrics for a variety of channels and platforms can be a challenge.
-Often, the collection and analysis of various metrics takes place in a “black box” — through process so opaque that advertisers have no choice but to trust data that they can’t verify themselves.
+Often, the collection and analysis of various metrics take place in a “black box” — through a process so opaque that advertisers have no choice but to trust data that they can’t verify themselves.

 In such an environment, the risk of inefficiency and fraud soar.

 Though by no means mandatory, MRC compliance and accreditation offer concrete proof of integrity, quality, and transparency, as affirmed by independent parties.
 Since the MRC’s baseline standards and requirements are openly available, advertisers know the minimum levels of quality they can expect when dealing with data from MRC-compliant firms.

 Aside from this, the MRC serves as an organizing force for the digital advertising industry.
 With member companies and organizations each occupying a seat on the MRC board, the Council can act as a locus for coordinating industry efforts to comply, review or update measurement standards.

 The MRC also provides a venue for sharing audit findings and new insights among industry members.
 While there is a limit to the information that each company can release to the general public, the MRC’s member-accessible audit reports ensure that a degree of transparency and accountability remains between players in the digital advertising industry.